onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > We failed to secure open innovation in software, and we failed to lock the Web open.
 Instead we produced trillion dollar companies that held our data captive to create surveillance and attention economies, rather than empowering end users and fostering the development of end-user creativity and innovation.
 >
 > Two generations of investors are now completely hooked on this model of extractive network effects.
 SO MUCH of this growth was fueled by the gift economics of nerd communities producing open-source software and cohering de facto OPEN STANDARDS which neither governments nor BigCo nor academia could produce.
 These Schelling points that balanced risk, utility, and user needs are brilliant examples of alternative economic models for an abundant, regenerative future." - [Peter Wang](https://twitter.com/pwang/status/1765073129431588994)

+> "The most valuable businesses of coming decades will be built by entrepreneurs who seek to empower people rather than try to make them obsolete." - [Peter Thiel](https://www.goodreads.com/quotes/5199889-the-most-valuable-businesses-of-coming-decades-will-be-built)

+> "Sometimes I try to imagine a world where scientific young minds enjoyed greater rewards for revolutionizing, like, farming methods, manufacturing, or energy, rather than the dark patterns used to optimize ad-clicks at Google and Facebook.
+How did we get here?" - [Edward Snowden](https://twitter.com/Snowden/status/1451342274667876353)

 complexity_econ_1.png
 complexity_econ_2.png